seamusdemora/seamusdemora.github.io/LinuxOnLate2011.md

 - [this answer on SE](https://superuser.com/a/1139054)
 - [the `rEFInd` author's instructions](http://www.rodsbooks.com/refind/installing.html#uninstalling)

-After consulting these sources, we should **verify** that this is actually the true location of the `rEFInd` install by confirming that the file `refund.conf` is located there:
+After consulting these sources, we should **verify** that this is actually the true location of the `rEFInd` install by confirming that the file `refind.conf` is located there:

 ```bash
 $ ls -l /Volumes/EFI/EFI/refind